Publications of the Richard Rawlinson Center

-Proposals or completed manuscripts to be considered for publication by Medieval Institute Publications should be sent to Ilse Schweitzer VanDonkelaar, acquisitions editor for the series, or the series editor, Catherine E. Karkov, University of Leeds.
-All proposals and submissions are evaluated by members of the International Advisory Board of the Center, with independent peer-reviews commissioned by Medieval Institute Publications.
+Proposals or completed manuscripts to be considered for publication by Medieval Institute Publications should be sent to Erin Sweany (for literary studies) or Emily Winkler (for historical studies), acquisitions editors for the series, or the series editor, Lindy Brady, Edge Hill University.
+All proposals and submissions are evaluated by members of the International Advisory Board of the Center and undergo independent peer review.

 Editorial board and special advisors

 The series' editorial board and special advisors comprises: